 The historical city of Lincoln is in Lincolnshire, within the East Midlands of England and it has a population of around 100,000.
 Lincoln developed from the Roman town of Lindum Colonia and the major landmarks include Lincoln Cathedral, a fine example of English Gothic architecture, and Lincoln Castle, an 11th-century Norman castle.
-The city is also home to the University of Lincoln our host and sponsor for Indie-Lincs.
-Indie-Lincs will take place on the University campus in the Lincoln Performing Arts Centre (LPAC) during February and films will screen in the main theatre (pictured) and other venues.
+Indie-Lincs will take place on the University of Lincoln campus in the Lincoln Arts Centre (LAC) during February and films will screen in the main auditorium (400+ seater with a huge screen) with events also taking place in other venues.
 We look forward to welcoming successfully shortlisted films and their filmmakers to our beautiful city.

 Find out more about the city, including things to do, other events and festivals, and where to eat and drink on the Visit Lincoln website.

 Lincoln’s central location allows for access from a number of airports with European and international flights.